caelum/vraptor4/README.md

 #VRaptor 4 Beta

-A web MVC framework for fast and maintainable Java development.
+A web MVC action-based framework, on top of CDI, for fast and maintainable Java development.

 ##Building in your machine